gitaramK/angular7-basic-structure/README.md

 # angular7-basic-structure
-This contain project basic folder structure.Also implemented lazy loading that will helps to improve the performance
+This contain project basic folder structure.<br>
+Also implemented lazy loading that will helps to improve the performance